 Day 7: Depart Scotland

-Sadly, your week in Scotland has come to an end.
-As you head towards the airport, keep your eye out for the majestic Loch Lomond.
+Your week in Scotland has come to an end.
+As you head toward the airport, keep your eye out for the majestic Loch Lomond.

 More Great Scotland Itineraries